UKHASnet/ukhasnet-rfm69/README.md

 should be created by you, the user, which define device specific functions that allow the library to communicate with the RFM69 module.

-You will need to include `ukhasnet-rfm69.h` in your application code, and make sure `ukhasnet-rfm69.c` is built into the binary by your Makefile/IDE.

 A generic example of these files can be found in `spi_conf/` and device-specific examples in that folder.
 For example, a working SPI driver for the ATMEGA168 can be found in `spi_conf/atmega168/`.

+1. Ensure the `ukhasnet-rfm69/` directory is in your include path (-I for gcc-type compilers).
+2. `#include "ukhasnet-rfm-69.h"` in your firmware.
+3. Populate the blank `spi_conf.c` or copy an existing one for your hardware into your firmware directory.

 ## Updating

 To update the library, `cd` into the `ukhasnet-rfm69` library directory and run `git pull`.
-You will then need to run `make` again to build the new version of the library.
+Building your firmware will automatically build the new version of the library.

 ## Information